Cardi B Won’t Be Performing At The Super Bowl In Solidarity With Colin Kaepernick

-While performing at the Super Bowl is rumoured to have been a major money move for Cardi B, she has reportedly said no thanks.
+While performing at the Super Bowl is rumoured to have been a major money move for Cardi B, the rapper has reportedly said no thanks.

-One of her reps told Page Six that though there wasn’t a "solid offer" for the rapper to perform at the Super Bowl, "there were talks about it.”
+One of her reps told Page Six that while there wasn’t a "solid offer" for the rapper and new mom to perform at the Super Bowl, "there were talks about it.”
 But the rep made it clear that “[Cardi] was not particularly interested in participating because of how she feels about Colin Kaepernick and the whole movement."
-The rep also shot down rumours that Cardi B would have said yes if she had gotten her own set and a million-dollar payout.
+The rep also shot down rumors that Cardi B would have said yes if she had gotten her own set and a million-dollar payout.

 Advertisement